thirte3n/mtg/README.md

         "data": {}
       ```
     * Error Response:
-      * Error: A required field is missing or data type is incorrect, username is already taken, password length too short
+      * Error: A required field is missing or data type is incorrect, username is already taken, input length too short or short
       ```json
       Status: 400 Bad Request
       Body: